ChatAFLndss/ChatAFL/README.md

 If the fuzzer terminates with an error, a premature "I am done" message will be displayed.
 To examine this issue, running `docker logs <containerID>` will display the logs of the failing container.

+### 4.5.
+Working on gpt-4:

+We have released a new version of ChatAFL utilizing GPT-4: [gpt4-version](https://github.com/ChatAFLndss/ChatAFL/tree/gpt4-version).
+However, it hasn't been extensively tested yet.
+Please feel free to reach out if you encounter any issues during use.

 ## 5. Limitations

 The current artifact interacts with OpenAI's Large Language Models (`gpt-3.5-turbo-instruct` and `gpt-3.5-turbo`).
 This puts a third-party limit to the degree of parallelization.
 The models used in this artifact have a hard limit of 150,000 tokens per minute.